ClickHouse/ClickHouse/docs/en/development/developer-instruction.md

 - ccache - a compiler cache.
 It speeds up recompilation by caching previous compilations and detecting when the same compilation is being done again.

 :::tip
 As an alternative for ccache a distributed [sccache](https://github.com/mozilla/sccache) could be used.
-The system will chose it with higher priority.
+To prefer it, `-DCOMPILER_CACHE=sccache` CMake flag should be used.
 :::

 To install on Ubuntu, Debian or Mint run `sudo apt install cmake ninja-build ccache`.